sander-hergarten/ai-notes/Moment.md

 (https://gregorygundersen.com/blog/2020/04/11/moments/)
 A moment is a quantitative measure that describes the shape of a functions graph.
-For a distribution the collection of all the moments uniquely determine the distribution.
+For a [[Distributions|distribution]] the collection of all the moments uniquely determine the distribution.
 In particular Moments typically quantify three parameters of distributions: location, shape and scale.

 > [!Abstract] Definition
 > The $k$th moment of a random variable $X$ is with a density function $f(x)$ is defined as: